LeoGytis/LeoGytis/README.md

 <h2>👋 Introduction </h2>
-Software engineer with Bachelor’s degree in computer science skilled in creating web applications.
-Dedicated creating efficient, well-functioning software that delivers intuitive, pixel-perfect user experiences.
-Passionate about tech, coding with energy and enthusiasm!
+- Software engineer with Bachelor’s degree in computer science.
+- Skilled in creating web applications.
+- Dedicated to creating efficient, well-functioning software.
+- Focuses on delivering intuitive, pixel-perfect user experiences.
+- Passionate about technology and coding with energy and enthusiasm.

 <h2>Projects:</h2>
 <a href="https://leogytis.github.io/">Portfolio page</a><br>